Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network: Market Outcomes in the Absence of Regulation

 \subsection{Evaluation of Equity}

+{We use Theil coefficient \cite{theil1967economics} to quantify the transport equity in the multimodal transport system.
+Theil coefficient, as one of the most common equity indicators, derives from the concept of information theory and was originally aimed at quantifying the level of disorder within a distribution of the variable, which can be formally written as:

+where $P_T$ is the total population, $y_i$ is the value of the variable associated with individual $i$, and $\bar{y}$ is the average per capita value of the variable in the population.
+Theil’s measure falls between 0 in the case of perfect equality and $\ln(P_T)$ for perfect inequality.
+The key feature of the Theil coefficient is that it can be perfectly decomposed into two components: inequity {\em within} and {\em between} population subgroups, which allows for a more detailed analysis of the sources of inequality in a system.
+Due to the decomposable structure, it has been widely applied to assess transportation equity from both spatial and social perspectives \cite{caggiani2019urban,camporeale2019study}.

-To characterize spatial and social equity, we first define $u_{ij,k}^t=-c_{ij,k}^t, t\in\mathcal{T}$ as the average utility of passengers from origin zone $i$ to destination zone $j$ in income class $k$ by choosing mode $t$.
-We further define the accessibility measure $A_{ij,k}$ as the expected maximum utility, which evaluates the expected received utility of passengers in income class $k$ from origin $i$ to destination $j$ in the multimodal transportation system.
-Based on the multinomial logit (MNL) model (\ref{logit_demand_function}), the maximum expected utility $A_{ij,k}$ can be written as the logsum formula \cite{ho2006combined,van2021evaluating}:
+To characterize spatial and social equity using the Theil coefficient, we first define $u_{ij,k}^t=-c_{ij,k}^t, t\in\mathcal{T}$ as the systematic utility of mobility mode $t$ for income class $k$ from zone $i$ to zone $j$.
+We then define the accessibility measure $A_{ij,k}$ as the {\em expected maximum utility}, which evaluates the expected received utility of passengers in income class $k$ from zone $i$ to zone $j$ in the multimodal transportation system.
+Based on the multinomial logit (MNL) model (\ref{logit_demand_function}), the expected maximum utility $A_{ij,k}$ can be written as the logsum formula \cite{ben1985discrete}:

-Given the accessibility measure $A_{ij,k}$, we will use Theil coefficient to quantify the transport equity in the multimodal transport system.
-To this end, we first denote $\lambda_{i,k}$, $\lambda_{k}$, $\overline{\lambda}$ as the passenger demand from zone $i$ in income class $k$, the passenger demand in income class $k$, and the total passenger demand, respectively.
-They satisfy:

-Correspondingly, we denote $A_{i,k}$, $A_k$, $\bar{A}$ as the average accessibility of passengers originating from zone $i$ in income class $k$, the average accessibility of passengers in income class $k$, and the average accessibility of all passengers, respectively.
-They are calculated as:

-Finally, we define the Theil (T) coefficient of the accessibility distribution in the multimodal transportation system as: